How Much Does a New Driveway Cost in the UK?

 A concrete slab driveway is one of the most durable and long-lasting options which has a lifespan of around 50 years or more.
 Concrete is also extremely robust, so it can handle the weight of heavy vehicles without the worry of damage.

-You will also need to consider the maintenance in your overall imprinted concrete driveway cost, as this type of driveway requires annual maintenance — including sealing.
-It is also not the most aesthetically pleasing material, so if you are looking to enhance the look of your exterior, it might not be the best choice.
+You will also need to consider the maintenance in your overall imprinted concrete driveway cost, as this type of driveway requires annual maintenance, including sealing.
+Although the amount of maintenance required can vary, depending on the type of finish that's been applied and how it's impacted by the local climate.

 Pros: